 Increases in CPC were most dramatic in the Legal and Automotive categories, where advertisers paid an average of 100% and 83% more per AdWords click, respectively, than they did two years ago.

 The category with the lowest increase in CPCs is also the largest in terms of Paid Search spend, Shopping & Classifieds, which primarily includes retailers.
-Between Q1 2012 and Q1 2014, the average CPC for Shopping & Classifieds advertisers rose just 6%, from $0.72 to $0.77.
-The only other category with a single digit increase in CPCs was Financial, which rose 9%.
+Between Q1 2012 and Q1 2014, the average CPC for Shopping & Classifieds advertisers rose just 7%, from $0.72 to $0.77.
+The next lowest category increase in CPCs was in Financial, which rose 11%.

 The Yahoo!
 Bing Network

-The most substantial year-over-year increase was in the Education category, where CPCs rose 65%.
-Two categories had single digit increases in CPCs: Automotive (3%) and Shopping & Classifieds (5%).
+The most substantial year-over-year increase was in the Education category, where CPCs rose 32%.
+The smallest increase was in the Automotive category, which saw a single digit increase in CPC of 3%.